-The Olympus TG-4 is one of the most impressive waterproof cameras in our lineup.
-It's rugged, packed with features, easy to use, has a long battery life and flat out takes great underwater pictures.
-This impressive camera earns our Top Ten Reviews Silver Award for all-around excellence.
+The Olympus Tough TG-5 is one of the most impressive waterproof cameras in our lineup.
+It is rugged, packed with features, easy to use, has a good battery life and flat-out takes great underwater photos.
+And although it’s also the priciest option, it is a solid performer and worth the cost.

-We tested the underwater cameras by placing them on a tripod and submerging them underwater to capture images of our test scene located at the bottom of a pool.

-The TG-4 captured remarkable underwater images – the best in our lineup.
+The TG-5 captured remarkable underwater images – among the best in our lineup.
 The image clarity is crisp and sharp.
 The images also have accurate and deep color saturation that makes the test scene look vibrant, even underwater.
 Many other underwater digital cameras give the water an unnatural yellow or blue tint.
-In our TG-4 underwater image the water is a soft blue that keeps the overall picture bright as well as the target in focus, detailed and sharp.
-The underwater image quality is unmatched by any other camera.
+In the TG-5’s underwater images the water is a soft blue that keeps the overall picture bright and the target in focus, detailed and sharp, which is thanks in part to its anti-fog dual-pane lens.

 This camera has all of the extra features you’d want in an underwater camera.
-It can capture full 1080p video that includes audio.
-It has many different picture effects that you can add to your images built into the camera.
-The camera features image stabilization, face detection and focus lock to keep your pictures sharp and free of motion blur.
+It can capture 4K video that includes audio.
+It has image stabilization, face detection and focus lock to make it easy to take a photo, and many different picture effects that you can add to your images once you’ve captured them.
+Built-in GPS and Wi-Fi capabilities let you easily geotag your photos and wirelessly upload them.

-Make sure you have this camera tied or strapped to you – if you are in a large body of water and it slips out of your hands, it will sink.
-The camera is heavier than most at 8.7 ounces.
-At 4.4 x 2.6 x 1.2 inches, the dimensions are fairly average for underwater cameras.
+Make sure you have this camera tied or strapped to you – if you drop it in water, it will sink.
+And the camera is heavier than most others at 8.8 ounces.
+At 4.4 x 2.6 x 1.3 inches, the dimensions are average, if not a bit large for underwater cameras.